nkohari/nate.io/content/work.md

 ## My Career

 {% work from="2019" to="now" job="Staff Software Engineer at Stripe" location="remote from Raleigh, NC" %}
-Technical lead for Developer AI, finding ways to apply AI/ML to improve Stripe's developer experience.
-Before that, technical lead for the Docs organization, a cross-functional group of engineers, writers, and designers responsible for [Stripe's documentation](https://stripe.com/docs).
+Technical lead of Developer AI, finding ways to apply AI/ML to improve Stripe's developer experience.
+Before that, technical lead of the Docs organization, a cross-functional group of engineers, writers, and designers responsible for [Stripe's documentation](https://stripe.com/docs).
 Lead the development of a new platform for Stripe's docs powered by React and [Markdoc](https://markdoc.io), paying down years of technical debt and providing a ~4x speedup over the legacy system.
 {% /work %}

 {% work from="2018" to="2019" job="Senior Software Engineer at Auth0" note="acq.
 Okta" location="remote from Raleigh, NC" %}